preethiv3/appbanners/readme.txt

 3. Android App Banner

 == Changelog ==

+= 1.3 =
+* Ensured compatibility with WP 4.0
+* Added in string escaping for fields to account for quotes and single quotes

 = 1.2.1 =
 * Hotfix for Android App ID typo in version 1.2